-The Snapshot function of the server enables the system administrator to freeze the data content of the volume at a certain time.
+This feature takes so-called snapshots of the file system.
+The Snapshot function of Open-E iSCSI enables the system administrator to freeze the data content of the targets volume at a period of time, this function is transparent to the user.
 From this moment on, the users work on a virtual data volume, all changes to the volume are stored in a different partition.
-The storage of all changes is independent of the file-system - it takes place on block-level.
-Only when the snapshot is deactivated / removed the changes are permanently transferred to the actual data volume.
-Snapshots can be activated/deactivated manually or automatically.
+The storage of all changes is independent of the file-system Open-E iSCSi uses on block-level.
+Only when the snapshot is deleted / removed the changes are permanently transferred to the actual data volume.
+Through a separate share, which is only available for the administrator, a complete backup of the dataset can be done.
+With the snapshot technology even a database can be backed up while the users are working on it.
+Snapshots can be activated / deactivated manually in the Maintenance → Snapshot.